microsoft/sca-fuzzer/README.md

 The most prominent examples would be [Spectre](https://spectreattack.com/), [Meltdown](https://meltdownattack.com/), and other speculative execution vulnerabilities.
 Alternatively, a "bug" could also be in a form of a microarchitectural backdoor, although we are yet to encounter one of those.

-See our [Paper](https://dl.acm.org/doi/10.1145/3503222.3507729) for details (also in open access [here](https://arxiv.org/abs/2105.06872)).
+For more details, see our [Paper](https://dl.acm.org/doi/10.1145/3503222.3507729) (open access [here](https://arxiv.org/abs/2105.06872)), and the [follow-up paper](https://arxiv.org/pdf/2301.07642.pdf).

 # Getting Started

-**Note:** If you find a missing or a confusing explanation, or a bug in Revizor, don't hesitate to open an issue.
+If you find a bug in Revizor, don't hesitate to [open an issue](https://github.com/microsoft/sca-fuzzer/issues).
+If something is confusing or you need help in using Revizor, we have a [discussion page](https://github.com/microsoft/sca-fuzzer/discussions).

+## Before you use Revizor

-**Warning**: Revizor executes randomly generated code in kernel space.
+Keep in mind that Revizor executes randomly-generated code in kernel space.
 As you can imagine, things could go wrong.
-We did our best to avoid it and to make Revizor stable, but still, no software is perfect.
+We are doing our best to avoid it by thoroughly testing the tool and making sure it is stable, but still, no software is perfect.
 Make sure you're not running these experiments on an important machine.

 ## Requirements & Dependencies